FreshOceans/AnagramJS.github.io/README.md

 In order for me to stay organized I created an issue for the project with the link to the official documentation problem as well as short description.
 This would be the last issue for me to resolve.
+After research I concluded that a possible way to solve this issue would be to write a (if) condition for *$scope.phrase*

+Given more time I would try that method.

 I originally had used npm to install a AngularJS project through its website instructions, but after some time was not ready to use components nor did I think it was necessary for this simple project.
 I decided to go back to basics with:
 * index.html